spinningarrow/zoom-vanilla.js/README.md

 - `npm i` to install dev dependencies
 - `npm start` to start a simple HTTP server (makes it easy to view the demo page)
-- `npm run build` to build the minified JS
+- `npm run build` to build the minified JS and vendor-prefixed CSS
-- `npm run watch` to rebuild when any files change (recommended for development)
+- `npm run watch` to rebuild when any JS files change (recommended for development)